 Developing groundbreaking technologies to prevent and safely defuse public attacks involving concealed weapons.

-Discover how First Responder’s patent pending WiFi Detection Device and Short Acting Pepper Spray will revolutionize the way law enforcement detects and responds to terror attacks.
+Discover how First Responder’s patent pending WiFi Detection Device will revolutionize the way law enforcement detects and responds to terror attacks.

 First Responder Technologies is backed by a seasoned leadership team with decades of experience in law enforcement, product commercialization, finance, and security.